imagej/imagej.github.io/_pages/plugins/slim-curve.md

 categories: [Plugins]
 ---

-{% include warning-box content='The SLIM Curve plugin for ImageJ has been discontinued in favor of [FLIMJ](/plugins/flimj).' %}
+{% include notice icon="warning" content='The SLIM Curve plugin for ImageJ has been discontinued in favor of [FLIMJ](/plugins/flimj).' %}

 {% capture maintainer%}